marph91/joplin-sticky-notes/readme.md

 python -m unittest -v
 ```

-## FAQ
+## Lessons learned

-### Why is the single executable not recommended?

-1. It is really cumbersome to get the ci to work and maintain it.
-2. The executable is greater than 30 MB, since the whole python interpreter and QT are contained.
-3. It may be wrongly flagged as virus from windows.

-### Why PySide and not Gtk?
+### PySide or Gtk?

 The first implementation was done in Gtk.
 However, there were a few obstacles:

-- There seems to be no viable cross platform module for the tray.
+1. There seems to be no viable cross platform module for the tray.
 "StatusIcon" is deprecated and "AppIndicator" is linux only.
 See also: <https://stackoverflow.com/questions/41917903/gtk-3-statusicon-replacement>
-- PySide has better markdown support.
+2. PySide has better markdown support.
 For Gtk, a WebKit2 had to be used.
 There is no viable python port for Windows and Macos.